 Tamarisk Leaf Beetles

 After over a decade of extensive testing overseas and in quarantine in the US, the tamarisk leaf beetle (genus Diorhabda) was chosen from over 300 specialist herbivores of tamarisk in the Old World for release in North America.
 This testing was used to determine that the tamarisk leaf beetles only eat tamarisk, are an effective agent in controlling tamarisk, and pose no threat to native plants or crops.
-Initial field released were conducted in 2001.
+Initial field releases were conducted in 2001.